 Consider Other Types of Benefits

 You might be eligible for additional benefits besides your SSDI each month.
-Look into other governmental assistance you might qualify to receive.
+Look into other governmental assistance you might qualify for, and consider local social services or assistance programs in your area.

-Why Hiring an SSDI Lawyer Is Important
+Why Hiring an SSDI Lawyer is Important

-The SSA doesn’t make it easy for anyone to receive benefits, let alone increase the amount of benefits it gives out to each person.
+The SSA doesn’t make it easy for individuals to receive benefits, let alone increase the amount of benefits it gives out to each person.
 Despite the difficulty surrounding applying for and increasing SSDI benefits, you aren’t alone in your struggle.
-A lawyer can help you by:

 - Reviewing all aspects of your application and disability case